spinalcordmri/spinalcordmri.github.io/README.md

 - **GitHub Pages**: https://help.github.com/articles/quick-start-setting-up-a-custom-domain/
 - **NameCheap**: https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages

+## Local build

+The page can be built locally after installing Jekyll.
+See more details [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

 # `forum.spinalcordmri.org`

 The webforum ["forum.spinalcordmri.org"](https://forum.spinalcordmri.org/) is a subdomain of the spinalcordmri.org website.
 The forum was [originally envisioned](https://github.com/neuropoly/onboarding/issues/71#issuecomment-1008948573) as a general web forum and community for discussing MRI processing, acquisition, etc. That being said, the spinalcordmri.org forum is often colloquially referred to as the "SCT Forum", because the most active part of the forum is the ["SCT"](https://forum.spinalcordmri.org/c/sct/8) subsection.